llamaxyz/llama-periphery/docs/token-voting/token-voting-factory.md

 Once a token voting module has been deployed, an existing Llama instance can create a policy with a dedicated role and assign it to the token governor's address.

-This role can be granted permissions, so token delegates can create actions if their balance meets the creation threshold.
+This role can be granted permissions, so token holders can create actions if their voting balance meets the creation threshold.

-This role can also be used by strategies to grant token delegates the ability to collectively approve and disapprove actions.
+This role can also be used by strategies to grant token holders the ability to collectively approve and disapprove actions.